 Did You Know?

 When Doctore and Batiatus discuss the potential of the new recruits, Doctore expresses his pessimism regarding their abilities; remarking that they were "men my own mother would not have in the arena."
 Batiatus retorts to Doctore, "You have no mother.
-You were belched from the Underworld."
+You were belched from the c--t of the Underworld."
 Though the statement was hyperbole for saying that Doctore (Oenomaeus) fought like a demon, it was proved to be nonetheless true in the second season "Vengenace."
 In the episode " A place in this world" it is revealed that Oenomaeus was discovered by Batiatus' father in the Pits of the Underworld.
 See more